derekwang99/DH110-DEREKWANG/assignment03/README.md

 1. Background questions: This was to understand the user's background, familiarity with technology, and what sort of communities they are a part of.
 It gave a frame of reference of who the user is.

+2. Contextual Questions: Here I asked questions that were more relevant to the purpose of the activity that prefaced the entire session.
+It was also served as a kind of a warm-up for the upcoming activities.

-2. Facebook Observation: This was to observe how the user enjoys Facebook content and how
+4. Facebook/Reddit Observation: This was to observe how the user enjoys content and what sort of communities elder people are drawn to.
+This activity highlights which features are helpful to the interviewee and which features aren't.

-3. Follow-up questions a.
-These were directive.
-I sought to understand alternative sources of information that users tapped into, besides the one shown in the observation period.
+3. User Satisfaction/Feedback: Here, the interviewee was given the opportunity to discuss what they thought about the activites after having done both of them and how the activity was as a whole.

 </br></br>